Last updated:

 The following information may help you find records of interest to you:

-• Or, Go to the 'Find Maps by Location' tab, type the contemporary place name into the search field and click 'Find Location.'
+• Or, go to the 'Find Maps by Location' tab, type the contemporary place name into the search field and click 'find location.'

 • Click on your chosen map and go to the 'Preview' tab to view the map placed over its contemporary location.
-You can use the transparency slider to change the opacity of the map.
+You can use the transparency slider to change the opacity of the plan.

 How do I search?